mpenet/thera/README.md

 number of Thrift based clients for clojure already exist.

-Cassandra maintainers wrote that removing Thrift as a requirement is a longer-term goal, so using CQL seemed like a reasonable idea.
+Cassandra maintainers wrote that removing Thrift as a requirement is a longer-term goal, so using CQL/jdbc seemed like a reasonable idea.

 This is also the occasion to have some fun with a DSL, Cassandra capabilities, and help the Cassandra maintainers finding/fixing bugs